duneanalytics/docs/docs/api/api-reference/errors.md

 #### Checks

-  -  Make sure that you are passing the API key to our end point *in a header*.
-See the section on Authentication for what that means.
-And our quick start guides for specific language examples.
+  -  Make sure that you are passing your API key to our endpoint *in a header*.
+See the section on [Authentication](../api-reference/authentication) for how to do that, and our [quick start guides](../quick-start/api-py) for specific language examples.
   - If you are already passing the API key in an header, make sure that it is correctly entered.

+## An Internal Error Occurred

 ### Response Object

 ```
- {'error': 'An internal error occured'}
+ {'error': 'An internal error occurred'}
 ```
 #### Checks

-  - If you are using our GET endpoint, ensure that the query ID you have entered is correct.
+  - If you are using one of our GET endpoints, ensure that the `query_id` you have entered is correct.
-  - If you are using one of our POST endpoints, ensure that the execution ID you obtained from the GET endpoint has been correctly passed on to this endpoint.
+  - If you are using one of our POST endpoints, ensure that the `execution_id` you obtained from your GET endpoint has been correctly passed on to your POST endpoint.

-The documentation here isn't exhaustive, while we are working on making it better, we will repeat ourselves, the best place to get any support is our Discord channel.
+The documentation here isn't exhaustive!

+While we are working on making it better, again, the best place to get any support is our [#dune-api Discord channel](https://discord.com/channels/757637422384283659/1019910980634939433).